+Age 55

-Age 54 Director since September 2018 Audit Committee
+Director since September 2018

+Audit Committee

-Independent board director and CEO advisor to multiple startups since January 2020.
-Executive mentor at Merryck & Co. since October 2020.
+Independent board director and CEO advisor to multiple start-ups since January 2020.
+Executive mentor at The Exco Group since October 2020.
 Chief Executive Officer and Director of Teridion, a Cloud-based networking company, from October 2017 to December 2019.
 Senior Vice President and General Manager of Hewlett Packard Enterprise's Communications Solutions Business from October 2014 to October 2016.
 Senior Vice President, General Manager and Chief Operating Officer of HP Cloud from November 2012 to October 2014.
 Previously held executive positions at 3Com, Enfora, Tropos Networks, and Cisco Systems.

 Director of Xilinx, a public company and the leading provider of All Programmable FPGAs, SoCs, MPSoCs and 3D ICs since May 2016.
-Director of Liquid Instruments, a private company focused on next gen test equipment since 2020.
+Chairman of the Board of Liquid Instruments, a private company focused on next gen test equipment since March 2021.
 Director of SpaceIQ, a private company and provider of smart IWMS/CAFM facility management software from July 2017 to August 2019 (acquired by WeWork).